simrin3308/NextAuth/Tutorial.md

 At this point if we click on register in front end page, it must say "user registered".
 User must also be created in the MongoDb also.

+# 8. Front-end login page

+we need to same as we did in register page.
+We will be having a form with submit function.
+This submit function then can be used to login the user.
+We need to use the value and useState as we used above but here we need only 2 values.
+Email and password.

+We will not use axios for login because next auth provides us SIGNIN function which can be used to login the user.